agathis-project/salix-arctica/README.md

 - unused GPIOs are wired directly, in order, one by one, from down-trunk connector to first GPIOs pins on up-trunk connector.

-- uP determines the overal connectivity map from the branch descriptors stored in the branch id eeprom.
+- uP determines the overall connectivity map from the branch descriptors stored in the branch id eeprom.

 - notable allocations for GPIO[0..11]